Skip to content

 ./scripts/build-musl.sh aarch64

-The script selects the correct Docker image and runs cross-compile-musl.sh inside the container.
+The dispatcher script (build-musl.sh) selects the correct Docker image and runs cross-compile-musl.sh inside the container.

 Manual Docker Build